-Arizona House expels GOP lawmaker over unproven accusations
+Arizona House expels GOP lawmaker over unproven claims

 “It will be perceived as setting the precedent that if you rock the boat too much, you will be expelled,” said Kolodin, who voted against expulsion.

 All Democrats and about half of Republicans voted to expel Harris in a 46-13 vote.
 She’s the first lawmaker to be expelled in Arizona since Rep. Don Shooter was kicked out for sexual misconduct amid the 2018 #MeToo movement.
-Rep. David Stringer quit the following year after old sex crimes charges came to light that likely would have led to his expulsion.
+Rep. David Stringer quit the following year after old sex-crimes charges came to light that likely would have led to his expulsion.

 “There has been real and lasting damage to the lives and reputations of people who did not deserve it,” said Rep. Andres Cano, the top Democrat in the House.
 “Most importantly, the integrity of this House has been jeopardized.”